AndyJiang0818/CodePath-Android-Project-Twitter-Client/README.md

 ## Notes

-I did not find out how to use the TextChangedListener properly.
+I did not find out how to disable the "Tweet" button when the user types more than 280 characters.

 ## Open-source libraries used